PietroSmusi04/minimum-spanning-tree/Prolog/readme.txt

 V = c ;
 false.

-It is false because the interpreter works in order to find every possible combination, taking advantage from the backtracking.
+The interpreter works in order to find every possible combination, taking advantage from the backtracking.

 2.2.3 INTERACTING WITH THE FILE SYSTEM